 ‘Less favourable’ treatment because of race would be unlawful direct discrimination.
-Indirect discrimination is harder to recognise – it needs a ‘provision, criteria or practice’ in place in the workplace, which applies to all, but which puts people in a certain racial group at a particular disadvantage.
+Indirect discrimination is harder to recognise – it needs a ‘provision, criterion or practice’ in place in the workplace, which applies to all, but which puts people in a certain racial group at a particular disadvantage.

-- In Dziedziak v Future Electronics Ltd 2012, the Employment Appeal Tribunal found it was direct discrimination when the employer told Mrs Dziedziak not to “use her own language” (Polish).
+- In Dziedziak v Future Electronics Ltd 2012, the Employment Appeal Tribunal found it was direct discrimination when the employer told Mrs Dziedziak not to “use her own language” (Polish)

-The conclusion – it will be difficult to justify imposing one particular language outside of work duties (on breaks or in casual conversations) or outside of working hours at social events.
+To conclude, it’ll be difficult to justify imposing one particular language outside of work duties (on breaks or in casual conversations) or outside of working hours at social events.

-In 2016 the Employment Appeal Tribunal considered the case of Kelly v Covance Laboratories Ltd, to see if the case of a Russian national who was told not to speak Russian at work was race discrimination.
-The facts of the case are interesting and complicated (so we won’t go into them here), but the EAT found that her she had not been discriminated against because it was not Ms Kelly’s race or national original that had made her line manager give her instructions not to speak Russian, but it was her behaviour, in the circumstances of her job, which was a reasonable ground for her manager’s concern that she was speaking Russian.
+In 2016, the Employment Appeal Tribunal considered the case of Kelly v Covance Laboratories Ltd, to see if the case of a Russian national who was told not to speak Russian at work was race discrimination.
+The facts of the case are interesting and complicated (so we won’t go into them here), but the EAT found that her she hadn’t been discriminated against because it was not Ms Kelly’s race or national original that had made her line manager give her instructions not to speak Russian, but it was her behaviour, in the circumstances of her job, which was a reasonable ground for her manager’s concern that she was speaking Russian.

 If an Employer needs to consider their language policy they should consider:

-- What level of English is required for each role and be able to demonstrate why that level is needed.
+- What level of English is required for each role and be able to demonstrate why that level is needed

-- If only basic English is needed for the role, the Employer could consider offering English classes.
+- If only basic English is needed for the role, the Employer could consider offering English classes

-- Interpreters may need to be used at meetings (these could possibly be other employees).
+- Interpreters may need to be used at meetings (these could possibly be other employees)

-- Multi-language safety signs and notices can be provided.
+- Multi-language safety signs and notices can be provided

 - A common language should be encouraged when doing work activities.

-In May 2014 a Government advisor said that Recruitment Agencies should ensure that people recruited as Carers can speak English before placing them in vulnerable people’s homes; going on to suggest there should be a standard interview process to establish English language proficiency.
+In May 2014, a government advisor said that Recruitment Agencies should ensure that people recruited as Carers can speak English before placing them in vulnerable people’s homes; going on to suggest there should be a standard interview process to establish English language proficiency.